hustcc/string-shorten/README.md

 shorten('Shorten a string with crc32 and radix.'); // 'e:::%'
 ```

-**Warning**: base on crc32 algorithm which has collision probability.
+**Warning**: base on crc32 algorithm which has collision probability: `216555` english words, two collisions.

 ## License